natchi92/stochy/README.md

 # Installation, documentation, and examples

-# Local dependencies (included with with source or as git submodules)

-    BMDP-Synthesis, nlopt, cubature

-# External dependencies
+# Development version

-    boost, matio, armadillo, ginac,

-All the external dependencies can be automatically installed using 'get_dep.dev.sh' (for building from source) and 'get_dep.dist.sh' (for packaged distributions)

-# Other dependencies assumed to be installed on the system

-    python2.7, numpy, matplotlib

-Additionally, for build from source the follow are assumed to be available

-    cmake, git, g++
+  (1)  Obtain required dependencies by running get_dep.dev.sh (2)  Use build_debug.sh to run StocHy in development mode

-# Installation
+# Release version

-    Install the necessary dependencies by running the file 'get_dep.h' Clone the StocHy repository
+  (1)  Obtain required dependencies by running get_dep.dist.sh (2)  Use build_release.sh to run StocHy

-    Run the 'run.sh' file (found within the make directory) which will automatically build and compile stochy
+ Unless opting to extend or connect StocHy with your own tools, it is advised to opt to install the release version.

 # Docker system

 To facilitate sharing of StocHy between different operating environments we provide a docker container containing StocHy.
-This is called StocHyDocker.zip.
+Details are found within the Docker folder.

 # Wiki